MVidicek/snoo-grab/README.md

 python snoograb.py
 ```
 Add the urls inside the Text Box (separate lines), choose the download directory and press the "Start" button to begin the download process.
+Don't forget to check the settings to set your credentials.

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.